The Hybercube-based NeuroEvolution of Augmenting Topologies (HyperNEAT) Users Page

 Software Packages

-Presently, two versions of HyperNEAT are available for different platforms and languages.
-If you are interested in sharing your own version, we are happy to link to it from here.
+If you are interested in sharing your own version of HyperNEAT, we are happy to link to it from the catalog.
 Please email kstanley@eecs.ucf.edu with information on your implementation.
 Note that HyperNEAT is possible to build from an existing package of NEAT, so you may want to start with an existing NEAT package instead of HyperNEAT.

 The question for many people first coming to HyperNEAT is which package is right for me?
-Both David D'Ambrosio's extension of SharpNEAT, HyperSharpNEAT or Jason Gauci's HyperNEAT C++ are good sources.

 Your best option will be based on some combination of the above considerations.
 Of course, if you want HyperNEAT for platform X or language Y and such an implementation is not available, you may want to write your own version of HyperNEAT.